Anselm of Canterbury

 What is the best place to start reading Anselm of Canterbury?

-The best place to start reading Anselm is his 'Proslogion,' where he presents the ontological argument.
-This work is concise and provides a clear introduction to his method of theological reasoning.
+A good starting point for reading Anselm is his 'Proslogion,' where he presents the ontological argument.
+This work is concise and provides insight into his method of combining faith with reason.